typemytype/oneToThreeRoboFontExtension/README.md

 # oneToThreeRoboFontExtension

-A RoboFont extension to help during the transition from RoboFont 1.8 to RoboFont 3, helping developers to make their code compatible with both versions.
+A RoboFont extension to assist during the transition from RoboFont 1.8 to RoboFont 3, helping developers to make their code compatible with both versions.

 ## Background